How Big is a Golf Cart Garage? (Save a Few Bucks)

 Once you’ve been given the green light, the next step you’ll need to consider is the building materials.
 The four most common ones used in garage construction are drywall, wood, concrete, and steel.
 What you choose is ultimately up to your preferences, such as how it would look alongside your home, the overall appearance, available materials, etc.

-If all of this sounds like too much work, and you already have enough garage space to store your golf cart, at the very least keep the area well-ventilated.
-For gas-powered golf carts, this won’t be too much of a concern, but electric models need an HVAC system that’s in proper working order.
-There are times where hydrogen gas will emit during the battery charging process.
-This gas can be deadly to humans in large amounts through asphyxiation, fire, or explosions.
-Hydrogen can get into the smallest of cracks and travel throughout your home very quickly.
+If all of this sounds like too much work, and you already have enough garage space to store your golf cart, at the very least, keep the area well-ventilated.
+This won’t be too much of a concern for gas-powered golf carts, but electric models need an HVAC system that’s in proper working order.

 What is the best size door for a golf cart garage?

 For those willing to make a brand-spanking new garage for their cart, experts recommend the door be 5X7 feet, 6X7 feet, 5X8 feet, or 6X8 feet.
-However, door sizes can vary, and the ones recommended are for buildings that will host golf carts on their own.
+However, door sizes can vary, and the ones suggested are for buildings that will host golf carts independently.

-You may have the dimensions all planned out, but what about the type of garage door should you go with?
+You may have the dimensions all planned out, but what about the type of garage door you should go with?
 Again, your personal preferences come into play.
 There are several designs to choose from.
-Each has their own unique appearance and differs in the way they open.
-Some examples are:

 • Roll-up doors